Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 Two, you get the engagement.
 People seem to love your posts.
 But it’s not translating to increases in revenue.

 Either way, you have an engagement problem.
-If either of these is the state of your social media profiles, then it will be hard to show that you’re getting any real business benefit from your social media campaigns.
+If either of these is the state of your social media profiles, then it will be hard to show that you’re getting any real business benefit from your social media campaign.
 The truth is that social media is just a hobby that you’re doing on your company time and budget.

 But it doesn’t have to be this way if you know how to do social media marketing the right way.